 Our Process Explained

-Each year the Office of Student Life conducts a spring hiring process to fill a variety of student employment positions for the upcoming academic year with an anticipated start date of August 1.
+Each year the Department of Student Life conducts a spring hiring process to fill a variety of student employment positions for the upcoming academic year with an anticipated start date of August 1.
 Prospective employees who submit an application may be invited to participate in an information session prior to participating in an interview with the hiring committee; made up of students and one staff advisor.
 Applicants that are selected by the hiring committee to move forward will be invited to attend an orientation to learn more about the summer training series.
 Just prior to the end of the training series in August, students will be informed of their position placement within the organization.
 We have found that over the years, that it is difficult to determine “best fit” for a position/team with just an application and 15-minute interview.
 By deciding position placement towards the end of summer training series (which is paid), the department has a higher success rate of placing students into leadership development positions where they can be the most successful.